Jaseci-Labs/jaseci/docs/docs/Tools_and_Features/Jaseci_Serv.md

 ```
 login with the credientals used to create the super user earlier.

-In new terminal 2 :
+In new terminal 1 :

-1. Compile Jac program to JIR bit
+4. Compile Jac program to JIR bit

 ```
 jsctl jac build main.jac
 ```

-In new terminal 1

-* Register a new Sentinel :
+5. Register a new Sentinel :

 ```
 sentinel register -name main -mode ir main.jir
 ```
-* To show the entities in the code run :
+6. To show the entities in the code run :
 ```
 alias list
 ```

-* copy the sentinel ID , we will need it.
+7. copy the sentinel ID , we will need it.

-Open up Postman
+8. Open up Postman

 * Grab a token from Jaseci that represents an active session of the super user.
 Make a Post request to user/token
 * Body of the request is as follows :